bruceravel/demeter/documentation/Artemis/startup/main.rst

 The recent data dialog
 ----------------------

-You can access a list of recently imported data by *right* clicking on the :button:`Add,light` button.
+You can access a list of recently imported data by :mark:`rightclick,..` *right* clicking on the :button:`Add,light` button.
 This presents a dialog with a selection list.
 Click on one of your recent files, then click :button:`OK,light` or type :button:`Return`.
-Alternately, double click on your choice in the list of recent files.
+Alternately, :mark:`leftclick,..` double-click on your choice in the list of recent files.

 .. _fit-artemisrecentdata: